 Public services are an important antipoverty tool.
 Their benefit doesn’t show up in income data, but they appear to play a key role in reducing material hardship.
 Services expand the sphere of consumption for which the cost is zero or minimal.
 And they help to boost the earnings and capabilities of the poor by enhancing human capital, assisting with job search and placement, and facilitating work-family balance.

-- Michael J. Graetz and Jerry L. Mashaw, True Security: Rethinking American Social Insurance, Yale University Press, 1999; Nicholas Barr, The Welfare State as Piggy Bank, Oxford University Press, 2001; David A. Moss, When All Else Fails: Government as the Ultimate Risk Manager, Harvard University Press, 2002; John Quiggin, “The Risk Society: Social Democracy in an Uncertain World,” Centre for Policy Development, 2007; Lane Kenworthy, Social Democratic America, Oxford University Press, 2014. ↩
+- Michael J. Graetz and Jerry L. Mashaw, True Security: Rethinking American Social Insurance, Yale University Press, 1999; Nicholas Barr, The Welfare State as Piggy Bank, Oxford University Press, 2001; David A. Moss, When All Else Fails: Government as the Ultimate Risk Manager, Harvard University Press, 2002; John Quiggin, “The Risk Society: Social Democracy in an Uncertain World,” Centre for Policy Development, 2007; Lane Kenworthy, Social Democratic Capitalism, Oxford University Press, 2020. ↩

 - See also Hilary W. Hoynes, Marianne E. Page, and Ann Huff Stevens, “Poverty in America: Trends and Explanations,” Journal of Economic Perspectives, 2006; Yonaton Ben-Shalom, Robert A. Moffitt, and John Karl Scholz, “An Assessment of the Effectiveness of Anti-Poverty Programs in the United States,” in The Oxford Handbook of the Economics of Poverty, edited by Philip N. Jefferson, Oxford University Press, 2012; Robert Haveman, Rebecca Blank, Robert Moffitt, Timothy Smeeding, and Geoffrey Wallace, “The War on Poverty: Measurement, Trends, and Policy,” Journal of Policy Analysis and Management, 2015, figures 4 and 5. ↩